 Valerian Flowers in Ancient Egypt

-The ancient Egyptians are said to have honored valerian because it was beloved by their favorite animal, the cat.
+The ancient Egyptians are said to have honored Valerian because their favorite animal, the cat, loved it.

 Valerian Flowers in Medieval Times